Mystaken/WebSweeper/README.md

 ### Code Structure

  - `api/`  - the code for the back-end server
    - `app.js` - the entry point to our application.
-This file defines the Express server, sets up connection to MongoDB, and configures the server.
+This file defines the Express server, sets up connection to MongoDB, and configures the server
+   - `assets` - static images and files that are not served served directly, but used by some api routes
    - `controllers/` - contains the route definitions.
-This is automatically required by KrakenJS
+This is handled by KrakenJS.
+Please refer to our [API Route Documentation](#api-route-documentation) for details.
-   - `models/` - contains the Mongoose models and schemas.
+   - `models/` - contains the Mongoose models and schemas
    - `config/` - contains the configurations for our application
    - `sockets/` - contains the code that sets up the sockets
    - `lib/` - contains general libraies for our application
-   - `views/` - contains non-statically served files.
+   - `templates/` - contains non-statically served files.
 Mostly `.pug` files.
-   - `schemas/`- contains all the schemas used by [z-schema](https://github.com/zaggino/z-schema) to validate the HTTP request.
+   - `schemas/`- contains all the schemas used by [z-schema](https://github.com/zaggino/z-schema) to validate the HTTP request
    - `gulpfile.js`- configures all the gulp tasks for api
  - `public/` - the code for the front-end Angular application.
 Most of this was auto-generated from [Angular CLI](https://cli.angular.io/)
    - `vendor/`- contains third party libaries used
-   - `src/`- contains the source code for the application
+   - `src/app/`- contains the source code for the application
+     - `app.module.ts`- The root module.
+Responsible for setting up routing and other general tasks for other modules
+     - `services/` - Contains services that are used by most other components (eg. `api.service`)
+     - `users/` - Contains components related to users.
+(Login/Profile)
+     - `common/`- Contains common components for credits and invalid url
+     - `games/` - Contains all components/services for the game and lobby
+     - `guards/`- used for `routing.module.ts` to check user privilege
    - `gulpfile.js`- configures all the gulp tasks for front-end

 ### Building and Deploy